Holidate

-Holidate is a 2020 American romantic comedy film directed by John Whitesell, from a screenplay by Tiffany Paulsen.
+Holidate is a 2020 American romantic comedy film directed by John Whitesell and written by Tiffany Paulsen.
 It stars Emma Roberts, Luke Bracey, Jake Manley, Jessica Capshaw, Andrew Bachelor, Frances Fisher, Manish Dayal and Kristin Chenoweth.

+Sloan Benson, tired of familial pressure for being single on holidays, bumps into Australian stranger Jackson, who is also fed up with pressure on those dates, so they agree to platonically be each other's plus-ones all year long, inadvertantly ending up mutually developing real feelings.

 The film was released on Netflix on October 28, 2020.